samliu/motd/README.md

 ## Install

+Note: This is an opinionated install.
+You can achieve installation in other ways too e.g adding the script to `/etc/update-motd.d` which could be simpler.

 1. Copy `dynmotd` to `/usr/local/bin`
 2. `chmod +x /usr/local/bin/dynmotd`
 3. Disable `/etc/motd` by modifying `/etc/ssh/sshd_config` -- set the following: